-Update on recent demonstrations in Bristol, what we're doing to ensure everyone is informed and when the next planned demonstrations in Bristol are.
+Update on recent demonstrations in Bristol, what we're doing to ensure everyone is informed, how to report hate crime and where to get advice and support.

-The Police have committed to pursuing all those who perpetrate acts of violence, cause damage to property, or commit offences motivated by hate.
-They are putting in place hundreds of specialist officers to deal with any demonstrations.
+The police remain committed to ensuring public safety and in pursuing all those who perpetrate acts of violence, cause damage to property, or commit offences motivated by hate.

 Violence and harassment have no place in our democracy and our city.
-We stand against all forms of hate against any community and will not tolerate any behaviour which attempts to divide our communities.
+We stand against all forms of hate against any community and will not tolerate any behaviour which attempts to divide Bristol.

 Disruption and division harms us all.